 Should I accept the buyout or continue receiving monthly payments?

 Making this decision depends upon many different variables.
 Each retiree’s situation is different; therefore, the decision should not be made without speaking to a financial advisor.
 By doing this, retirees will be able to see the full picture of their finances.
 Consulting a financial advisor will aid in making an informed decision and also provide a plan to better position the retiree’s financial future.

 What happens to the money when I die?

 If you are a married and you had elected the joint and survivor option, your spouse will receive about 65 % of your monthly payment.
 When your spouse dies, the payment ends.
 If you are single, however, upon death, the monthly pension payment cannot go to a beneficiary.

-If you had chosen to receive the lump sum and have established an estate plan, there is much more leeway.
+If you had chosen to receive the lump sum and have established paper writers for hire an estate plan, there is much more leeway.
 Upon death, the balance of your lump sum goes to your chosen beneficiaries.
 This allows future generations to continue using a retirees’ hard earned money for years to come.

 What is the first thing I should do if I accept the lump sum?

 One of the biggest concerns for retirees is whether the lump sum will sustain them for the rest of their lives.
 Once the lump sum payment is accepted, it is important to get that money working for you.
 Your first step should be to initially move the lump sum into an IRA to avoid taxes on the amount.